viviana2419/Dev.To-blog-series-/Blog3.md

 ![img16](https://user-images.githubusercontent.com/58803999/172057496-734122b5-a304-4621-a9d5-7214cf784202.png)

+## Summary
 **Congratulations!** You have now created a Microsft Graph custom connector in Power App and can proceed to learn more in this area.
+Do leave your feedback in the comments below.
+Our next blog will on **Call Microsoft Graph API in Power Automate using custom connector**.
+Stay tuned!

 ## Next Steps
 [More info on overview of Microsoft Graph](https://docs.microsoft.com/en-us/graph/overview)